Downy mildew

 Pre-season

-Using resistant verieties
+Using resistant varieties

 Sowing/Planting